 You are here

 'Lifestyle effects' are a measure of an individual's mobility and enjoyment of, and participation in, recreation, leisure activities and social relationships.
 It is emphasised that the employee must be aware of the losses suffered.
-While different employees may have equal ratings of impairment it would not be unusual for them to receive different ratings for non-economic loss because of their different lifestyles.
+While different employees may have equal ratings of impairment it would not be unusual for them to receive different ratings for NEL because of their different lifestyles.